We’ve been doing preschool at home with fun hands-on learning activities like the ones in our toy cars learning activities.

-Ready to dig up some fun with vehicle activities for the letter “E”?
+Today we are ready to dig up some fun with preschool alphabet activities inspired by “E” is for excavator.

-Using the broken crayons to help my preschooler have a more typical writing grip seemed to help last time, so I pulled out our broken crayons again this week when he practiced tracing upper and lower case letter “E.”
+Using the broken crayon in our letter “D” activities seemed to help my preschooler have a more typical writing grip, so I pulled out our broken crayons again this week while he practiced tracing upper and lower case letter “E.”

 I simply traced large Lego (Duplo) blocks ahead of time on paper to form the letter “E.” Then I handed him the sheet of paper and a selection of blocks and had him form the letter “E.”